maikeleckelboom/seqlok-lab/packages/core/docs/architecture/04-seqlok-dsl-overview-and-rationale.md

 - What a **Spec** is in Seqlok
 - How the **DSL** is structured
 - What the design **does and does not** allow
-- How the spec feeds into the **Spec → Plan → Backing → Bindings** pipeline
+- How the spec feeds into the **Spec → Plan → Backing → Handoff → Bindings** pipeline

 If you're defining devices, binding controllers/processors, or extending Seqlok, this is your reference.